CAUTION: This story's plot is linear. If you like mysteries, then this is not for you. You were warned.

 "...!"
 The Lunar rabbit sat upright.
 "Lady Yorihime!"

-"My sister and I agree that it is permissible to answer the Earthling's questions if it means that they won't disturb us again," a smiling Toyohime said, edging next to Yorihime into the camera's view.
+"After some deliberation, we agree that it is permissible to answer their questions if it means that they won't disturb us again," a smiling Toyohime said, edging next to Yorihime into the camera's view.
 "Just use your own discretion and don't tell them anything classified, as per regulations."

 "With all due respect, masters, I'm going to have to leave my Guardsman," Kyla informed them, an edge in her voice.
 "My reactor won't last much longer.
 Any longer than two minutes, and..."